 "I'm here because somebody marched.
 I'm here because you all sacrificed for me.
 I stand on the shoulders of giants." ~Speech, Selma Voting Rights March Commemoration in Selma, Alabama, March 4, 2007

-The Little Rock Nine was a group of African American students who were enrolled in Little Rock Central High School in 1957.
-Even though the U.S. Supreme Court had already unanimously said in Brown v.
-Board of Education that all laws establishing segregated schools were unconstitutional, the students were initially prevented from entering the school.
-President Eisenhower then sent the 101st Airborne and the Arkansas National Guard to escort the students to school.
+The Little Rock Nine was a group of Black students who were signed up to go to Little Rock Central High School.
+Even though the U.S. Supreme Court had already said it was not legal to separate Black students from white students in public schools, these Black students were prevented from entering the school.
+President Eisenhower sent the 101st Airborne and the Arkansas National Guard to escort the students to school.

 To learn even more about fascinating and inspiring black history makers, visit the Center for Black Literature & Culture at Central Library.
 The Center is dedicated to celebrating the vibrant and resilient heritage and triumphs of those born of African roots.